 7. Holocaust Memorial

 The history of the city is indelibly linked to the infamous events of World War II and Nazism.
 This is why the Holocaust Memorial, a memorial dedicated to European Jews who were victims of the Holocaust, stands in the very center of the city.

 The area is covered with 2711 concrete blocks of different heights, from 20 cm to almost 5 m.
 The result is a labyrinthine structure, narrow and almost irritating for those who walk through it.
 There is also a permanent exhibition that aims to retrace some stories of Jewish families.

 It is the most famous and frequented square, both by Berliners and visitors.
 The square itself cannot be said to be an example of splendid architecture; on the contrary, it is messy and hectic.
 It is also an important junction for city traffic: 20 bus and tram lines pass through here.
 Recognizing it is simple, iconic is the presence of the Television Tower, 365 meters high, and can be visited up to about 200 meters high, the highest structure in Western Europe.

 Like all big cities, Berlin also has its large urban park, ideal for a few moments of relaxation in the open air.
 The Tiergarten covers 210 hectares and includes paths, lakes, and large meadows, which various animals and plants also populate.

 Berliners use it for jogging and to spend their lunch break.
 Inside the park are the famous Berlin Zoo and the impressive Victory Column, at the top of which is the winged statue.

 10. Hamburger Bahnhof

 This is a former railway station converted into a museum that houses masterpieces of contemporary art.
-Here are preserved many works by Andy Warhol and Roy Lichtenstein but also by Keith Haring, Anselm Kiefer, and many others.
+Here are many works by Andy Warhol and Roy Lichtenstein and by Keith Haring, Anselm Kiefer, and many others.